Birth Injuries FAQs

 You need a lawyer if your child has been injured through medical negligence.
 Consulting with an attorney does not necessarily mean you are going to sue anyone.
 However, it is a good idea to consult with a birth injury attorney if you believe you might have a case.
 The Law Offices of Scott C. Gottlieb & Associates, LLP, will be able to assess your case in the first meeting and advise you of your rights and options for litigating the case.

-Call us now at (585) 546-8120 or 800-825-5529 or contact us using our online contact form.
+Call us now at 800-TALK-LAW (800-825-5529) or contact us using our online contact form.
 All calls and inquiries receive a response the same day, usually within one hour.
 There is no cost for a case review.

 Birth defects are typically caused by something that happened before or during the pregnancy, such as exposure to a toxin or a genetic problem during development.
 Birth injuries occur as a result of a problem during delivery.